MediaMoots/Custom_SLink_Mod-TOTK/README.md

 #### Notes
 Any slink calls with the prefix `CSM_RND_` will be treated as a random sound playback.

-A number needs to be provided after `CSM_RND_` that indicated the maximum number of random sounds.
+A number needs to be provided after `CSM_RND_` that indicates the maximum number of random sounds.

 The mod will then call a random sound in range on 0 -> the maximum number specified.